 Use the Root Nt field to set the root note of the sample.
-This defines which note will play the sample at its original pitch when in a keygroup program.
+This defines which note will play the sample at its original pitch when in a keygroup track.

 Click From BPM to tune a sample to the current sequence.
-In the Edit Tuning window that appears:
+Use the Edit Tuning window on connected MPC hardware to adjust the following: